Deonisia lives in a little village called Tokou on the island of Ovalau, in Fiji.

 The surgery took longer than expected as her cataract was incredibly large due to its maturity.
 But Dr Szetu’s experienced hand soon had the clouded lens out, and a clean Fred Hollows Foundation intraocular lens in to replace it.

 “I didn’t feel a thing.
 Thank you doctor.”

 After the operation Deonisia lay on the hospital bed with her grandson, niece and daughter sitting anxiously by her side.
-Her bandage would be removed the next day and the family prayed that her vision would be restored.
+Her bandage would be removed the next day and the family prayed her vision would be restored.

 It took a long time but Deonisia finally fell asleep, her rosary held tightly in her hand, and her family sitting tentatively at her side.

 The following morning, when her bandage was peeled back, Deonisia let out a wail of joy when she saw her niece standing in front of her.